rahulsend89/urlHandlerSwift/README.md

 ## License

-urlHandler is available under the MIT license.
+urlHandlerSwift is available under the MIT license.
 See the LICENSE file for more info.